cloudxabide/perplexity-cli-cxa/README.md

 # perplexity-cli-cxa
 Perplexity AI CLI Client written in Python by Perplexity AI to connect to perplexity.ai API to run queries.

 I like to use CLI to interface with LLMs.
-Surprisingly, Perplexity does not have their own CLI.
+Surprisingly, Perplexity does not have their own CLI. (as of: 2025-02-17)

 **Status:** Work in Progress